Man sets fire to car and house after being kicked out, police say

-MEMPHIS, Tenn. — A Memphis man is waking up in jail after police say he set his former residence and ex-roommate’s car on fire Wednesday is Southwest Memphis.
+MEMPHIS, Tenn. — A Memphis man is waking up in jail after police say he set his former residence and ex-roommate’s car on fire Wednesday in Southwest Memphis.

 Police responded to the incident around 4 p.m Wednesday on McFarland Drive after a report stating that someone was busting out windows to a vehicle.

-When officers arrived, they saw firefighters putting out a fire of a vehicle in front of the house on McFarland.
+When officers arrived, they saw firefighters putting out flames on a vehicle in front of the house on McFarland.

 Investigators talked to a witness who said they saw Artavis Butler recording the fire and heard him say “the house was next.”